-For years Russell Brand has been one of Britain’s most popular comedians, but over the past 12 months he has also emerged as a leading voice of Britain’s political left.
+In a holiday special, we feature our interview with Russell Brand.
+For years he has been one of Britain’s most popular comedians, but in 2014, he also emerged as a leading voice of Britain’s political left.
 He has taken part in anti-austerity protests, spoken at Occupy Wall Street protests and marched with the hacker collective Anonymous.
 A recovering addict himself, Brand has also become a leading critic of Britain’s drug laws.
 He has just come out with a new book expanding on his critique of the political system.
-It is simply titled “Revolution.”
+It is simply titled, “Revolution.”

 AMY GOODMAN: Today, we’re broadcasting from London, and we’re joined by Russell Brand.
 Up until last year, Russell Brand was best known for being one of the most popular comedians here in Britain.
 His résumé includes hosting the reality TV show Big Brother’s Big Mouth, a stint as a BBC radio host and starring roles in the films St. Trinian’s, Forgetting Sarah Marshall and Get Him to the Greek.
 He also hosted the MTV Movie Awards.